RetroDECK/ES-DE/USERGUIDE.md

 It's highly recommended to use filenames that are corresponding to the full name of the game, or otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.

 The default game directory folder is ~/ROMs.
-On Unix this defaults to /home/\<username\>/.emulationstation/ and on Windows it defaults to C:\Users\\<username\>\\.emulationstation\
+On Unix this defaults to /home/\<username\>/ROMs/, on macOS /Users/\<username\>/ROMs/ and on Windows C:\Users\\<username\>\ROMs\.

 If ES can't find any game files during startup, an error message will be displayed with the option to change the ROM directory path.

 Assuming the default ROM directory is used, we need to create a directory corresponding to the \<path\> tag in es_systems.cfg, in this example it's **nes**.

-This would look something like this on Unix and Windows:
+This would look something like the following:

 ```
-/home/myusername/ROMs/nes
+/home/myusername/ROMs/nes     # On Unix
+/Users/myusername/ROMs/nes    # On macOS
-C:\Users\myusername\ROMs\nes
+C:\Users\myusername\ROMs\nes  # On Windows
 ```

-Then simply copy your game ROMs into this folder, and you should end up with something like the following:
+Then simply copy your game ROMs into this folder, and you should end up with something like this (example for Unix):

 ```
 ~/ROMs/nes/Legend of Zelda, the.zip